 Migraine headaches seem to strike at the worst times.
 Like when your boss needs you to stay late for an important project.
 Or when your extended family shows up at your house for a holiday dinner.
 Or on the day you finally scored tickets to see your favorite band.

-Why do people get migraines?
+Why do people get migraine headaches?

-What causes your migraines specifically?
+What causes your migraine attacks specifically?